-What should I do with wet honey frames after extraction?
+What should I do with honey frames after extraction?

 Discover how to handle wet honey frames after extraction—clean, store, reuse, or replace comb to protect your hive and prep for the next harvest.

-Cleaning tools after honey harvest is a crucial step.
-It is important to clean your tools after each extraction to ensure their upkeep for next harvest (and so you will have less work to do later on).
+Cleaning tools (honey extractor, uncapping tank, uncapping tools, etc.) after honey harvest is a crucial step.
+No matter your method, it’s important to clean all honey harvesting tools after each use to keep them in top shape and ready for the next season (and so you will have less work to do later on).
 The last thing you want as a beekeeper is to have another thing on your to-do list during summertime.

-Cleaning depends on the level of your extraction and your frame set up.
-The more honey you pull, the more you’ll have to clean up and consider.
-When dealing with wet honey frames, try to be far away from your apiary.
+Cleaning up after harvesting honey is essentially the same no matter how many frames you extract.
+But of course, the more frames of honey you extract, the more frames you’ll need to clean up and store over winter.
+When dealing with wet honey frames, try to be far away from your apiary and with closed windows and doors.

 Potential things to do with your wet, freshly extracted frames:

-3. Remove the cleaned frames and store them away.
+• Remove the cleaned frames and store them away.
 Freezing them will keep any pests/wax moths away from the frames.
 If you freeze them when they’re still wet with honey, it could make the frames more enticing for next honey harvest (luring the bees up into the honey super faster than they normally might).
+If you don’t have the freezer space to keep your frames in all winter long, an initial freeze for 24-48 hours to kill any pests will suffice and the frames can be stored in a well-ventilated, cool, dry space – be mindful of pests such as mice looking for a cozy place to live during winter.
+You also want to protect your frames from small hive beetles and wax moths.